 If you want to work on Wall Street, you will likely have to go to a top university.
 Wall Street tends to focus its hiring from the top 25 schools.

-Below is Harvard's post-graduate employment by industry for 2022.
+Below is an example of Harvard's post-graduate employment by industry.
 Notice how most go into management consulting, finance, and tech.
 The median income of Ivy League graduates is much higher because most work in these industries.

 2. You learn how to work under pressure.